 Anneke Sools is Associate Professor at the department of Psychology, Health and Technology at the University of Twente (Enschede, The Netherlands).
 She is also Program Director of the Storylab (research group with expertise in narrative psychology, health, and technology connected to the University of Twente).
 Sools is the recipient of the 2018 Early Career Award from AERA (American Educational Research Association) Narrative SIG (Special Interest Group).

-Her PhD dissertation at the University of Humanistic Studies in Utrecht concerned narrative research methodology in the context of health promotion.
+Her PhD dissertation at the University of Humanistic Studies in Utrecht concerned narrative research of how Moroccan and Dutch low-SES older people give meaning to healthy living.
 She received a MSc Degree in Psychology of Culture and Religion from the University of Nijmegen.
-Her MSc thesis was awarded the Professor Halkes Thesis Award in 2001.
-For some years she has been a member of the advisory board of the Centre for Narrative Research (University of East London) and a member of the science committee of the international conference Narrative Matters.
-In 2010 she founded the Network for Narrative Research Netherlands together with Floor Basten from Campus Orléon.
+Her MSc thesis was awarded the Professor Halkes Thesis Award.
+For some years she has been a member of the advisory board of the Association for Narrative Research and Practice, and a member of the steering committee of the international conference Narrative Matters.
+She is also on the advisory board of EQUIP (Association of European Qualitative Researchers in Psychology).
+In 2010 she founded the Dutch Network for Narrative Research together with Floor Basten from Campus Orléon.

 UT Research Information System

 Google Scholar Link

 - Advanced Research Methods for Psychology, Health and Technology (Msc)

 - Lecturer qualitative research in Module 7 (BSc)

 Courses Academic Year 2023/2024

 The trans- and interdisciplinary research projects are about (1) investigating novel ways of creating empowering, meaningful, and sustainable stories using artistic and technologically-enhanced practices; and (2) novel technologies and methodologies to investigate how stories evolve over time.